AlikBook/Docker-TPs-Ivan-Grandi/TP1 Answers Ivan Grandi.md

 **1-1 For which reason is it better to run the container with a flag -e to give the environment variables rather than put them directly in the Dockerfile?**

 The -e flag is used to specify our environments variables.
-For example, to create a postgress cotainer we need to insert the password for our database which is in an env file.
+For example, to create a postgress container, we need to insert the password for our database.
+By putting the password in a .env file and specifying in the command the -e flag then the password will be automatically retireved.
 This practice is safe as the information such as passwords are confidential.
-We cannot put them in the github because people will have access to it.

 **1-2 Why do we need a volume to be attached to our postgres container?**

 The volume saves the data from the database.
-Even if if we detroy the container, the data of the database is not lost.
+Even if if we detroy the container, the data is not lost.

 **1-3 Document your database container essentials: commands and Dockerfile.**